Semaphor

 • Dashboard controls ({{ param('id') }}) keep working exactly as before.

-• Date filters on individual cards keep working exactly as before.
+• Date filters on other fields keep working as ordinary row constraints.

 On this page